wookietreiber/strace-analyzer/README.md

 -   does only work with traces created with the usage example above, there is no support for logs that contain output of multiple process ids

--   does not parse unfinished / resumed entries, so single-threaded is recommended or else you are going to miss a lot of entries
+-   does not parse unfinished / resumed entries, single-threaded application runs are recommended or else you are going to miss a lot of entries

--   this tool will not implement sorting, use the `sort` command line utility, e.g.:
+-   this tool will not implement sorting, use the [sort][] command line utility, e.g.:

         strace-analyzer read ~/strace.log.27049 | sort -h -k 2

--   this tool will not implement pretty tabular output printing, use the `column` command line utility, e.g.:
+-   this tool will not implement pretty tabular output printing, use the [column][] command line utility, e.g.:

         strace-analyzer read ~/strace.log.27049 | column -t

+[column]: http://man7.org/linux/man-pages/man1/column.1.html "column man page"
+[sort]: http://man7.org/linux/man-pages/man1/sort.1.html "sort man page"
+[strace]: http://sourceforge.net/projects/strace/ "strace home page"